bombasticSlacks/Aspirant/Game/Armour-Traits.md

 #### Fine
 Material: Textile
-Your armour incorporates fine linens, silks, furs or other more exotic fibers, which impress and captivate with their dazzling colours and flowing motions.
+Your armour incorporates fine linens, silks, furs or other more exotic fibres, which impress and captivate with their dazzling colours and flowing motions.
 You add +1 to [Connection](Communication#Connection) and [Confidence](Communication#Confidence) skill tests when more than half of your armour pieces have the Fine Trait.

 #### Fortified
 Material: Metal